2008 Caribbean Series

 In the 11th, PH D'Angelo Jimenez coaxed a leadoff walk.
 Hugo Castellanos came in to pitch for Obregón and allowed an infield hit to Cruz that sent Yordany Ramirez (pinch-running for Jimenez) to third.
 Melo flew out to center, but Bautista hit a fly to right that scored Ramirez as Rios failed to make another key assist.
 In the bottom of the 11th, Peguero retired Rios, CF Jorge Padilla and 2B Oscar Robles in order to lock up the win.

-The Aguilas got everything they needed in the first.
+The Aguilas got all the runs they needed in the 1st.
 2B Rafael Furcal coaxes a four-pitch walk from Andrew Lorraine.
 C Brayan Pena singled Furcal to third.
 After DH Miguel Tejada grounded Pena over, 3B Edwin Encarnacion grounded home Furcal.
 1B Mendy Lopez then singled to score Pena.

 The clutch pitching by the Aguilas made up for 0-for-4 games from all-time Caribbean Series home run king Tejada and all-time Series hit and run leader Luis Polonia.